 If a student cheats on a paper, quiz or test, his or her grade for the quiz or test will be a zero.
 If a student plagiarizes any material, he or she will receive a zero for the assignment.
 A second offense of cheating or plagiarism will result in failure of the class for the semester.
-Other consequences may also be applied as a part of the restorative discipline process.
+The principal may also impose additional consequences after completing their investigation.